 Canadian International Merchandise Trade (Balance of Payments Basis)

-To provide statistical information on the value of Canada's merchandise exports and imports by commodity and by partner country, on a balance of payments basis.
+Purpose: To provide statistical information and analysis of the value of Canada's merchandise exports and imports by commodity and partner country on a balance of payments basis.

 This activity consists of adjusting the values of Canada's imports and exports from the customs basis to the balance of payments basis.